ALP Coronavirus Support Page

 - Key workers critical to the Covid-19 response – Key workers critical to the Covid-19 response and template letter

-- Coronavirus related workplace scenarios – Quick reference guide for labour providers
+- Coronavirus related workplace scenarios – Coronavirus Scenarios – Quick Reference for Labour Providers

 - Coronavirus Job Retention Scheme and Agency Workers – open ALP brief 223.
-Government guidance – How to work out 80% of your employees’ wages; Step by step guide to making a claim
+Government guidance – Claim for wages through the Coronavirus Job Retention Scheme

 - Recruitment into UK Seasonal Agricultural work – ALP Summary Paper May 2020